huridocs/pdf-document-layout-analysis/README.md

             "width": Width of the segment
             "height": Height of the segment
-            "page_number": Page number which the segment belongs to "text": Text inside the segment
+            "page_number": Page number which the segment belongs to "page_width": Width of the page which the segment belongs to "page_height": Width of the page which the segment belongs to "text": Text inside the segment
             "type": Type of the segment (one of the categories mentioned above) }